eldahl/1D-RGB-Game/README.md

 Using WS2812 RGB LED's.

 # Setup
-1. Install Arduino IDE
+1. Install Arduino IDE.
-2. Download Adafruit Neopixel
+2. Download Adafruit Neopixel.
-3. Upload to supported device
+3. Upload to supported device.
+4. Open the serial_controller.sh script on the correct serial port.
-4. Play with 'A' to shoot or 'D' to change color
+5. Play with 'A' to shoot or 'D' to change color!

 # Video
 <div align="center">